 The virtual teacher [Part 1] is an online course aimed at teachers who need to adapt to an online and blended learning environment.

 The coronavirus has disrupted life, as we know it.
-Needless to say, its impact on conventional schools has paralysed both teaching and learning.
-But given the online tools we have at our disposal, it is possible to adapt.
-Schools, teachers and students around the world are discovering the benefits of online learning: flexible scheduling, personalized learning, and expanded course offerings.
+Needless to say, its impact on conventional schools has paralyzed both teaching and learning.
+But given the online tools, we have at our disposal, it is possible to adapt.
+Schools, teachers, and students around the world are discovering the benefits of online learning: flexible scheduling, personalized learning, and expanded course offerings.

 Delivering effective and engaging lessons online is a skill that all teachers need to learn if they want to remain relevant in the 21st century.
 Teachers need to move online and feel comfortable about it.
 This can be done only if you have the right tools and know-how.